basicshelter/cinema/README.md

 com.example.cinema
 =======================

 To run the application you should have a postgres server running on port 5432.
 Database name: `cinema`.
-Database variables are stored in `'application.properties'`.
+Database variables are stored in `src/main/resources/application.properties`.
 Scripts to create tables and insert initial data are located in folder `'sql-scripts'`.

 The jar file is located in folder `'target'`.